sbme-tutorials/sbe201-final-project-sbe201-team13/README.md

 **Searching patterns**

-to find how much of the  sequence we’re searching for have been located in the genome we have break down the long sequence into small pieces of 10 characters then searching for each piece in the genome and calculate how many word have been found.
+To find how much of the  sequence we’re searching for have been located in the genome we have break down the long sequence into small pieces of 10 characters then searching for each piece in the genome and calculate how many word have been found.

 **Searching method**